foriequal0/git-trim/README.md

 ![git-trim Logo](images/logo.png)

-`git-trim` automatically trims your tracking branches whose upstream branches are merged or gone.
+`git-trim` automatically trims your tracking branches whose upstream branches are merged or stray.

 `git-trim` is a missing companion to the `git fetch --prune` and a proper, safer, faster alternative to your `<bash oneliner HERE>`